Search the website

 The DISSECT project aims to identify and address the disparities in cancer surgery training in Europe.
 By fostering knowledge exchange between high- and low-resource settings, the project will enhance multidisciplinary training, mentorship, and research capacity.
 It aligns with Europe’s Beating Cancer Plan to ensure equitable access to high standards of care and to reduce cancer-related inequalities.
 DISSECT seeks to create a sustainable impact on cancer surgery outcomes through improved training and innovation in surgical education.

 Two weeks later, we held our first parallel Working Group (WG) meeting, marking a dynamic start to the scientific and collaborative activities ahead.
-These sessions set the foundation for upcoming tasks and strengthened cross-WG communication as we begin implementing the Action’s vision.

 We are also pleased to share that co-leads have now been appointed for all five Working Groups: